-The budget is a key component of achieving the Business Plan which identifies planning targets for operational and capital plans.
-The budget process ensures that current plans are prudently aligned with STEI's strategic goals and objectives as well as being financially sustainable.
-For additional information on the STEI capital planning process see the Distribution System Plan Exhibit 2, Tab 1, Schedule 5 Appendix A.
+2 The budget is a key component of achieving the Business Plan which identifies planning targets

+- 3 for operational and capital plans.
+The budget process ensures that current plans are prudently - 4 aligned with STEI's strategic goals and objectives as well as being financially sustainable.
+For - 5 additional information on the STEI capital planning process see the Distribution System Plan - 6 Exhibit 2, Tab 1, Schedule 5 Appendix A.

-1 The 2015 Test Year budget is based upon the following key economic assumptions:
+The 2015 Test Year budget is based upon the following key economic assumptions:

-- Inflation increase of 2.1% - 70% of Engineering and Linemen chargeable hours have been allocated to the capital program as directly attributed costs without administrative overheads.
+- Combined inflation increase of 2.1% for both labour and purchases. - 70% of Engineering and Linemen chargeable hours have been allocated to the capital program as directly attributed costs without administrative overheads.